 These little flatbread pizzas are a great timesaver and are an excellent lunch or dinner idea for kids.
 As they usually love helping our with preparing the pizzas.

-Although my kids loves flatbread pizza, often they simply eats these flatbreads as they are with no additions other than perhaps a spread of plant-based margarine.
-These breads do make for a great afterschool or college snack.
+Although my kids loves flatbread pizza, often they simply enjoy these flatbreads as they are with no additions other than perhaps a spread of plant-based margarine.
+Flatbreads are a great afterschool or college snack.

-This recipe is suitable for everyone from vegans, plant-based diets, vegetarians, dairy allergies, flexitarians and those looking to reduce their dairy consumption.
-These flatbreads are literally too good not to be enjoyed by everyone.
+This recipe is suitable for everyone from vegans, plant-based diets, vegetarians, dairy allergies, flexitarians, etc. These flatbreads are literally too good not to be enjoyed by everyone.

 Vegan 3 Ingredient Flatbread